 Agriculture activities and Animal husbandries

-The agriculture is responsible in the emission of carbon in various forms like soil which acts as a carbon container releases more CO2 in the atmosphere when it gets disturbed by improper agriculture activities, similarly, trees who also atmosphere’s carbon, releases more CO2 in the atmosphere when they are cut down and many farmers of different regions of the country also contribute in the emission of black carbon by setting fire to agriculture waste, stubble, and weeds.
+Agriculture is responsible for the emission of carbon in various forms like soil which acts as a carbon container releases more CO2 in the atmosphere when it gets disturbed by improper agricultural activities.
+Similarly, trees that sink the atmosphere’s carbon, release more CO2 in the atmosphere when they are cut down.
+Many farmers of different regions of the country also contribute to the emission of black carbon by setting fire to agriculture waste, stubble, and weeds.

 Industrialization and urbanization

-The industrialization has been started from 1750 and since then it has contributed tones of GHG in the atmosphere.
+The industrialization has been started in 1750 and since then it has contributed tones of GHG in the atmosphere.
 Facts to stress here are

-1) If we calculate total emission throughout history since industrialization to until today than developed nations like USA and EU have together emitted 47% of GHG in the atmosphere.
+1) If we calculate total emission throughout history from industrialization till today then developed nations like the USA and EU have together emitted 47% of GHG in the atmosphere.

 2) And now developing nations like India, China SA who are adopting industrialization are beating the emission levels of developed nations by emitting more.

 Urbanization means an increase in the number of people living in cities and towns and the facts to stress over urbanization are